-For the week ending Sunday, June 13, 2021, approximately 10,000 ac-ft of Lake Okeechobee water was delivered to the FEBs/STAs.
-The total amount of Lake releases sent to the FEBs/STAs in WY2022 (since May 1, 2021) is approximately 52,100 ac-feet.
-The total amount of inflows to the STAs in WY2022 is approximately 58,600 ac-feet.
-Most STA cells are near target stage, with the exception of several cells in STA-5/6 that are drying out.
-STA-1E Western flow-way is offline for the Restoration Strategies project to fill and grade Cells 5 and 7, and STA-3/4 Eastern flow-way is offline for vegetation rehabilitation/drawdown.
-Operational restrictions are in place in STA-1W Western, Eastern, and Northern flow-ways, and STA-2 flow-way 2 for construction activities.
-Operational restrictions are in effect in STA-1E Central flow-way and STA-2 flow-ways 3 and 4 for vegetation management activities.
-Operational restrictions are also in effect in STA-5/6 flow-ways 2 and 3 following the Restoration Strategies project to grade noneffective treatment areas.
+For the week ending Sunday, June 20, 2021, approximately 900 ac-ft of Lake Okeechobee water was delivered to the FEBs/STAs.
+The total amount of Lake releases sent to the FEBs/STAs in WY2022 (since May 1, 2021) is approximately 53,000 ac-feet.
+The total amount of inflows to the STAs in WY2022 is approximately 78,000 ac-feet.
+Most STA cells are near target stage, except for several cells in STA-5/6 that are drying out.
+STA-1E Western Flow-way is offline for the Restoration Strategies project to fill and grade Cells 5 and 7, and STA-3/4 Eastern Flow-way is offline for vegetation rehabilitation/drawdown.
+Operational restrictions are in place in STA-1W Western, Eastern, and Northern Flow-ways, and STA-2 Flow-way 2 for construction activities.
+Operational restrictions are in effect in STA-1E Central Flow-way and STA-2 Flow-ways 3 and 4 for vegetation management activities.
+Operational restrictions are also in effect in STA-5/6 Flow-ways 2 and 3 following the Restoration Strategies project to grade non-effective treatment areas.
 Nests of Migratory Bird Treaty Act (MBTA) protected species have been observed in STA-1W and STA-5/6.
-This week, if 2008 LORS recommends Lake releases to the WCAs and conditions allow, releases will be sent to STA-2 and STA-3/4.
+This week, if 2008 LORS recommends Lake releases to the WCAs and conditions allow, releases should be sent to STA-2.